 In clinical terms, health professionals are now for the first time experiencing direct involvement in the construction and ongoing development of EHR systems.
 This means that the quality of the data is better - they designed it, and it also enables applications that work for them to be built.

 This website will give you information on how it all works, and how to become a member of openEHR.
 Are you a clinical professional?
 You can help creating and reviewing the archetypes.
 Are you a message designer?
 You may want to get involved in building template-based message specifications, based on the archetypes.
 Are you a software developer?
 You can help build the new generation of EHR tools.
 If you are a researcher, you can get involved in specifying how openEHR querying, published terminologies and standards like CDISC can be used to improve how longitudinal data-based studies are done.
 Maybe you want to obtain tools and solutions?
-You will find directories of systems and applications vendors, as well as open source components.
+You will find vendor solutions, as well as open source components.

 Clinical Models Quick Links